RicardoSilv28/RicardoSilv28/README.md

-# 👋 Hi there, I'm Ricardo Silva
+# 👋 Hi there, I'm Ricardo

 🎓 **MSc in Informatics Engineering** — University of Coimbra
 📍 Based in Portugal